ESRA

 What we do

-ESRA hosts an Intercollegiate Rocket Engineering Competition (IREC) for student rocketry teams from across the USA and around the world.
-With a payload size of 8.8 pounds and target altitudes of either 10,000 or 30,000 ft. above ground level, competing rockets are typically 4 to 8 inches in diameter and 8 to 20 ft. long.
+ESRA hosts an International Rocket Engineering Competition (IREC) for student rocketry teams from across the USA and around the world.
+With a minimum payload size of 2.2 pounds and target altitudes of either 10,000, 30,000 or 45,000 feet above ground level.
+Competing rockets are typically 4 to 8 inches in diameter and 8 to 20 ft. long.
 Multistage rockets and all chemical propulsion types (solid, liquid, and hybrid) are allowed.

 Brief History